steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Modulation-Matrix-for-Spectral-Zones.md

 ## How the Elements Interact

 The modulation matrix is provided as-is, without detailed explanation.
-If you want to understand the inner workings of this modulation matrix, see [Creating a Modulation Matrix](./Creating-a-Modulation-Matrix.md).
+The [Creating a Modulation Matrix](./Creating-a-Modulation-Matrix.md) tutorial explains how this modulation matrix works.